dividedmind/statistics-done-wrong/power.rst

 .. figure:: plots/power-curve-100.*

+   The power curve for one hundred coin flips.

 Or 1,000 times?

 .. figure:: plots/power-curve-1000.*

+   The power curve for one thousand coin flips.

 With one thousand flips, I can easily tell if the coin is rigged to give heads 60% of the time.
 It's just overwhelmingly unlikely that I could flip a fair coin